thyarles/knsk/README.md

 ### Basic usage
      curl -s https://raw.githubusercontent.com/thyarles/knsk/master/knsk.sh | bash
      wget -q https://raw.githubusercontent.com/thyarles/knsk/master/knsk.sh -O - | bash

+In this mode, this script only shows the possible causes that put your namespaces in **Terminating** mode.
+If you want this script to try to fix the mess, clone this repository, set the execution bit to the `knsk.sh` script and look at advanced options by typing `./knsk.sh --help`.

 ### Advanced options
     knsk.sh [options]